As support for normalizing relations with Cuba continues to grow across the country and in

 Private FINANCING FOR U.S. AGRICULTURAL EXPORTS TO CUBA

-The bipartisan Cuba Agricultural Exports Act/Agriculture Export Expansion Act would remove restrictions on offering credit for the export of agricultural commodities to Cuba.
+The bipartisan Cuba Agricultural Exports Act/Agricultural Export Expansion Act would remove restrictions on offering private credit for the export of agricultural commodities to Cuba.
 In 2000, Congress passed the Trade Sanctions and Reform Act which allowed for U.S. farmers to export agricultural commodities to Cuba, but prohibited producers from extending credit to Cuba.
 Since Congress has already allowed for the export of food, this legislation would simply allow American farmers to compete in Cuba's $2 billion import market.

 Freedom to Travel to Cuba

-The bipartisan Freedom to Travel to Cuba Act would restrictions on traveling to Cuba for tourist purposes.
+The bipartisan Freedom of Americans to Travel to Cuba Act would lift restrictions on traveling to Cuba for tourist purposes.
 While the Obama Administration has eased travel restrictions, Cuba remains the only country in the world to which the U.S. government prohibits Americans from traveling for tourist activities.
 The bill repeals the sections of the Trade Sanctions Reform and Export Enhancement Act of 2000 that prohibited tourist travel to Cuba and would remove restrictions on traveling to Cuba for tourist purposes.

 LIFTING THE EMBARGO